Detroit XPAC is a political action committee or PAC. A PAC is a organization that makes contributions to candidates and causes.

-Julia currently for Epsilon, a data-driven marketing agency.
+Julia is a sustainability & marketing consultant, having recently worked for Quantis and for Epsilon, a data-driven marketing agency.
 She previously worked as a Business Development Manager at UL, Inc. (Underwriters Laboratories), where she focused on building the transaction and data security business.
 Shejoined UL in 2009, as part of a small team recruited to launch UL Environment.
 Her role was to manage global marketing, branding, outreach and communications for the business unit.
 She then moved to the Global Government Affairs team where her portfolio covered a variety of topics from energy issues to corporate sustainability to personal data management to social and environmental justice issues.

 Prior to UL, she worked as a polling analyst for Brilliant Corners, a boutique polling firm and managed client relationships and portfolio investments at Carbonfund.org.

 Julia has a BA in Political Science with a minor in Environmental Studies from the University of Michigan and an MPA in Environmental Science and Policy from Columbia University in the City of New York.
 She has an avid interest in urban development and community design.